-- 1. a. (Żaden) for the four students knew what had happened to the teacher's coat. - b. (Žaden) of the twins knew the answer. a.
-My sister (uczy się niemieckiego) for for - three years. b.
-My sister (uczy się piemieckiego) - because she's got an exam tomorrow.a.
-Kate and Toby are (tacy gościnni) - during classes. b.
-My friend (zawsze używa) my things during classes! - 5. a.
-She (nie zdała) this exam three times so far.

-b.
-She (nie zdała) this exam last week.
+- 1. a. (Žaden) None of the four students knew what had happened to the teacher's coat. - b. (Żaden) Neither of the twins knew the answer. - a.
+My sister (uczy się niemieckiego) has been studying German for three years. - b.
+My sister (uczy się niemieckiego) is studying German because she's got an exam tomorrow. - 3. a.
+Kate and Toby are (tacy gościnni) so hospitable - b.
+Kate and Toby are (tacy gościnni) such hospitable people. - 4. a.
+My friend (zawsze używa) always uses my things during classes. - b.
+My friend (zawsze używa) is always using my things during classes!) - 5. a.
+She (nie zdała) has failed this exam three times so far. - b.
+She (nie zdała) failed this exam last week.

-Match sentences 1-10 to the appropriate translations (a or b).
+4 Match sentences 1-10 to the appropriate translations (a or b).
 Write the answers in your notebook.